Graph Laplacian Learning with Exponential Family Noise: Experiments

 \subsection{Neural Dataset}

-We analyze a dataset of neural recordings, $Area2\_Bump$, from the neural latents benchmark (NLB) \citep{pei2021neural}, which consists of multiple trials of neural spiking activity and simultaneous behavior data.
-A macaque controls a cursor to perform center-out reaches towards 1 of 8 target directions, but interrupted by a bump shortly before the reach during some random trials.
-Neural activity is recorded from the somatosensory area 2 which has been shown to contain information about whole-arm kinematics.
-A single trial is a non-negative integer matrix $X \in \mathbb{Z}_{+}^{N \times T}$ where each entry $X_{ij}$ counts the firing of neuron $i$ in time bin $j$.
-Following standard procedure in \citep{pei2021neural}, we resample the 1-ms resolution signals into 5-ms bins.
+We now turn to a dataset that has graph-temporal structure.
+We evaluate our methods on a dataset of neural recordings, $Area2\_Bump$, from the neural latents benchmark (NLB) \cite{pei2021neural}.
+This dataset consists of multiple trials of neural spiking activity and simultaneous behavior data of a macaque performing a bump task.
+During the bump task, the macaque controls a cursor to perform center-out reaches towards one of eight target directions.
+In a subset of random trials, the macaque is interrupted by a bump shortly before the reach.
+Neural activity is recorded from Brodmann’s area 2 of the somatosensory cortex, which has been shown to contain information about whole-arm kinematics.
+The neural recording are contained in a non-negative integer matrix $\mathbf{X} \in \mathbb{Z}_{+}^{N \times T \times K}$, where each entry $\mathbf{X}_{itk}$ counts the firing of neuron $i$ in time bin $t$ during trial $k$.
+Following standard procedure in \cite{pei2021neural}, we resample the 1-ms resolution signals into 5-ms bins.

+Learning the interactions between the neurons from these spiking activity matrices enables relating functional connectivity patterns to behavior.
+A graph signal $\mathbf{X}_{:tk}$ is the simultaneous spiking of all neurons at time $t$ in trial $k$.
+Since graph signals are not independent but temporally correlated, we use GLEN-TV to infer a graph of neurons for each trial and analyze the inferred graphs across different conditions (target directions).
+We model the observation with Poisson distribution which is used in the standardized co-smoothing evaluation \cite{macke2011empirical}.
+We plug-in Poisson distribution to Eq.~\eqref{eq:time_vertex_smoothness} to obtain the objective function